- Home

 Yes.
 Both SafetyWing and Genki allow you to purchase coverage from anywhere in the world, even after your trip has started.
 Both are subscription-based with monthly billing and no fixed end date required.
 SafetyWing coverage starts the day after purchase.
 Genki coverage can also start immediately or on a future date of your choice.

-We have evaluated both SafetyWing and Genki policies across extended periods of digital nomad travel in Southeast Asia, Europe, and Latin America.
+We’ve evaluated both SafetyWing and Genki policies across extended periods of digital nomad travel in Southeast Asia, Europe, and Latin America.
 This comparison is based on direct research and community feedback from hundreds of nomads using both products.
 This article contains affiliate links — if you purchase through our links, we earn a small commission at no extra cost to you.
-This does not influence our recommendations.
+This doesn’t influence our recommendations.
 See our affiliate disclosure for details.

 Frequently Asked Questions